top of page

 Hamou.jpg

-Her work extends beyond the legal realm to address contemporary challenges such as disinformation and media literacy in the modern digital age, reflecting her deep engagement with the evolving dynamics of the media industry.
+Beyond traditional legal matters, her work extends to tackling contemporary challenges such as disinformation and media literacy in the digital age.

-Sarah's educational background includes two Master's degrees in French and German law, with a focus on international and European law.
+Sarah holds two Master’s degrees in French and German law.

 Sarah Hamou